-The Boppli™ platform is healthcare’s most advanced non-invasive blood pressure monitoring device that is ideal for fragile neonatal infants in the NICU.
-It provides an option for moderately and mildly sick patients who require continuous blood pressure measurements, without the potential complications of an arterial line.
+The Boppli™ platform is designed to be healthcare’s most advanced non-invasive blood pressure monitoring device that is ideal for fragile neonatal infants in the NICU.
+It will provide an option for moderately and mildly sick patients who require continuous blood pressure measurements, without the potential complications of an arterial line.

-Boppli™ has been designed to revolutionize the standard of care for continuous blood pressure monitoring for neonates.
-Our technology is easier to use than a standard blood pressure cuff and is safer than an arterial line.
-It’s non-invasive, painless, wireless and silent.
+Boppli™ has the potential to revolutionize the standard of care for continuous blood pressure monitoring for neonates.
+Our technology is designed to be easier to use than a standard blood pressure cuff and safer than an arterial line.
+It’s non-invasive, painless, wireless, and silent.

 2020 FDA Breakthrough Device Designation